ameliefar/protocalliphora/data/README.txt

 #adult_color.csv
 A csv table gathering the dataset for the analyses relating plumage colour of breeders to the parasite load of their brood the previous year csv table with 16 variables and 634 observations.
-Exclude individuals raised in an experimental brood (cross-fostering, antibiotic treatment, anti-parasitic treatment, egg/nestling addition or removal)
+Exclude individuals that raised an experimental brood the year before feather collection (cross-fostering, antibiotic treatment, anti-parasitic treatment, egg/nestling addition or removal)

 - indID: character; individual identity;
 - sex: character; two possible values: